 System offset calibration corrects both internal and external offset errors.
-The system offset calibration is initiated by sending the SYSOCAL command while applying a zero differential input ($V{IN} = 0$) to the selected analog inputs while the inputs are within the input common-mode range, ideally at mid-supply.
+The system offset calibration is initiated by sending the SYSOCAL command while applying a zero differential input voltage ($V{IN} = 0 V$) to the selected analog inputs with the inputs set within the specified input common-mode range, ideally at mid-supply.

 The self offset calibration is initiated by sending the SELFOCAL command.
 During self offset calibration, the selected inputs are disconnected from the internal circuitry and a zero differential signal is applied internally, connecting the inputs to mid-supply.
 With both offset calibrations the offset calibration register (OFC) is updated afterwards.
 When either offset calibration command is issued, the device stops the current conversion and starts the calibration procedure immediately.
-An offset calibration should be performed before a gain calibration.
+An offset calibration must be performed before a gain calibration.